MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/advanced-ediscovery-for-your-office-365-dev-test-environment.md

 16. On the **Office 365 portal** tab, click **Mail**.

-17. On the **Mail - User6 - Outlook** tab, verify that User6 received all three emails from the Outlook email account.
+17. On the **Mail - User6 - Outlook** tab, check that User6 received all three emails from the Outlook email account.

 18. Switch back to the **Office 365 portal tab** for User6.